The History of Rundown

 The emerging talent gives cause for hope.
 With rigorous discipline and a zeal for learning their craft, many of them could, sometime in the future, form the nucleus of a new, creative team behind Rundown.

 We forever thank Dave Martins for sharing his vision, creative genius and generosity with the people of the Cayman Islands.
 We thank the current and successive Governments of the Cayman Islands for their grants, which keeps CNCF operating – though to half capacity – and our Boards for their faith in the necessity of our work and the arts.
 Finally, a sincere thanks to all of the actors, sponsors, volunteers and friends who gave and continue to give their precious time to make our work possible.
 They should know that their efforts and sacrifices bring much understanding, joy and laughter into the lives of many, many people.
 Enjoy.

 2019 Rundown Dates Announced!

-The 2019 edition of Rundown will open on Thursday, 14th November. at 8pm!
-The remaining show dates and times are:
+The 2019 edition of Rundown will open on Thursday 14th November, 8pm at the Harquail Theatre!
+The show dates and times are: